getsentry/snuba/docs/source/query/overview.rst

     {
         "error": {
             "type": "invalid_query",
-            "message": "missing >= condition on column timestamp for entity events" }
+            "message": "Missing >= condition with a datetime literal on column timestamp for entity discover.
+Example: timestamp >= toDateTime('2023-05-16 00:00')"
+        }
     }